mushroomhostage/RadioBeacon/README.md

 away from your other antennas.
 Encase the iron block in obsidian or water to contain the explosion damage.

+Antennas work great underground.
+Increase the range in the configuration file and have your players use compasses to locate buried treasure.
+Or want to encourage highly visible above-ground towers?
+Set the minimum base antenna Y in the configuration, and lower the radius increase per block.

 ## Configuration
 RadioBeacon is highly configurable.
 For a full list of configuration options, see config.yml.